The Dreamers (2003 film): Production

 The first draft of the screenplay was an adaptation by Gilbert Adair of his own novel, The Holy Innocents (1988), inspired by the novel Les Enfants terribles (1929) by Jean Cocteau and the eponymous film directed by Jean-Pierre Melville in 1950.
 During pre-production, Bertolucci made changes to it: he "peppered the narrative with clips from the films he loves" and dropped homosexual content – including scenes from the novel that depict Matthew and Théo having sex – which he felt was "just too much."
 After the film was released, he said that it was "faithful to the spirit of the book but not the letter."

-Eva Green told The Guardian that her agent and her parents begged her not to take the role of Isabelle, concerned that the film – which features full frontal nudity and full rear nudity along with graphic sex scenes – would cause her career to "have the same destiny as Maria Schneider."
+Eva Green was a fan of Bertolucci's work and stated that "even though there were lots of nude scenes, I was desperate to do it.
+I was like, I don’t care!
+I loved the story".
+She recalled that, this was despite she being "not very confident" in her body at that time and even while wearing a swimsuit she used to cover her body using a towel.
+Green told The Guardian that her agent and her parents begged her not to take the role of Isabelle, concerned that the film – which features full frontal nudity and full rear nudity along with graphic sex scenes – would cause her career to "have the same destiny as Maria Schneider."
 Jake Gyllenhaal screen tested for the role of Matthew alongside Green, but eventually withdrew himself from consideration due to concerns about the film's nudity.
 Michael Pitt was cast instead.

 When Green saw a rough cut of the film, she said she was "quite shocked" and had to look away during the sex scenes; she later told an interviewer that for her, "it was as though I was wearing a costume while we were making the film.
 It was as if I had another story in my mind.
 So I was left speechless."
+In one scene, the film alludes to the ancient Greek sculpture Venus de Milo, with Green wearing only a white sheet and elbow-length black gloves.